arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_DELETE.md

 /// using the *if-match* HTTP header.
 ///
 /// @RESTDESCRIPTION
-/// The body of the response contains a JSON object with the information about
+/// The body of the response contains a JSON object with the information
-/// the handle and the revision.
-The attribute *_id* contains the known
+/// about the handle and the revision.
+The attribute *_id* contains the
-/// *document-handle* of the removed document, *_key* contains the key which
+/// known *document-handle* of the removed document, *_key* contains the
-/// uniquely identifies a document in a given collection, and the attribute *_rev*
+/// key which uniquely identifies a document in a given collection, and
-/// contains the new document revision.
+/// the attribute *_rev* contains the new document revision.
 ///
-/// If the *waitForSync* parameter is not specified or set to
+/// If the *waitForSync* parameter is not specified or set to *false*,
-/// *false*, then the collection's default *waitForSync* behavior is
+/// then the collection's default *waitForSync* behavior is applied.
-/// applied.
-The *waitForSync* query parameter cannot be used to disable
+/// The *waitForSync* query parameter cannot be used to disable
-/// synchronization for collections that have a default *waitForSync* value
+/// synchronization for collections that have a default *waitForSync*
-/// of *true*.
+/// value of *true*.
 ///
+/// If the query parameter *returnOld* is *true*, then
+/// the complete previous revision of the document
+/// is returned under the *old* attribute in the result.
+///
 /// @RESTRETURNCODES
 ///
 /// @RESTRETURNCODE{200}
-/// is returned if the document was removed successfully and *waitForSync* was
+/// is returned if the document was removed successfully and
-/// *true*.
+/// *waitForSync* was *true*.
 ///
 /// @RESTRETURNCODE{202}
-/// is returned if the document was removed successfully and *waitForSync* was
+/// is returned if the document was removed successfully and
-/// *false*.
+/// *waitForSync* was *false*.
 ///
 /// @RESTRETURNCODE{404}
 /// is returned if the collection or the document was not found.